CorefluxCommunity/Coreflux-Energy_Monitoring_System/README.md

 The system will automatically subscribe to the MQTT topics specified in the configuration file and start collecting energy data from Shelly devices.
 The collected data will be aggregated and logged at regular intervals.

-Using MQTT Explorer will help visualise the publication of each message, thus showing the energy spent on each topic segment.
+Using MQTT Explorer will help visualise the publication of each message, showing the energy spent on each topic segment.